 A soil test is always the best method of determining the fertilization needs of the crop.
 Information on soil testing is available in HGIC 1652, Soil Testing.

-Follow the results of a soil test to maintain a soil pH between 5.8 and 6.5 and optimal fertility levels.
+Follow the soil test results to maintain a soil pH between 5.8 and 6.5 and optimal fertility levels.
 In gardens where potato scab is a problem, keeping the pH of the soil between 5.0 and 5.3 can significantly decrease the level of disease in susceptible varieties.
-If a soil test has not been taken, remember that potatoes are heavy feeders and a complete fertilizer high in phosphorus (1 tablespoon of 10-20-10 per 10 feet of row) should be added before planting.
-Work the fertilizer into the furrow and mix with the soil before planting.
-Sidedress about six weeks after planting (when tubers begin forming) with a high nitrogen fertilizer (5 tablespoons 33-0-0 per 10 feet of row).

-Water is critical when blossoms are forming and should be added if the soil at this time is very dry.
+Water is critical when blossoms are forming, and irrigation should be applied if the soil at this time is very dry.
 Mulching can help conserve water, reduce weeds and keep soil temperatures lower.
-Potatoes will grow for a longer period of time when soil temperatures remain low, resulting in a bigger harvest.
+Potatoes will grow for an extended time when soil temperatures remain low, resulting in a bigger harvest.

 Rake the surface occasionally to kill any weed seeds that germinate before the potato sprouts emerge.
-Later cultivation should be shallow and far enough from the rows to make certain that no roots are damaged.
+Later cultivation should be shallow and far enough from the rows to ensure no roots are damaged.

 The release of the new true seed potatoes is an interesting development.
 The major advantage of growing potatoes from seed is the decreased chance of disease.
-However, for the home garden, growing from seed pieces is generally less time consuming and will give better yields.
-With time, true seed potatoes may be bred for higher yields, but at present, good quality stock potatoes yield the best crop.
+However, growing from seed pieces is generally less time-consuming for the home garden and will give better yields.
+True seed potatoes may be bred for higher yields with time, but at present, good quality stock potatoes yield the best crop.